 When you visit the Sands Point Preserve, enjoy the Conservancy’s new self-guided tours and gain an in-depth understanding of the Guggenheim Estate’s fascinating history, its beautiful grounds, and diverse wildlife.

 The following themed tours take from 35 to 50 minutes depending on the pace you set.
 Click on the links below to purchase a downloadable guide, and a link to the guide will be emailed to you.
+Purchases made outside of business hours will be fulfilled the following day.
 You can print out the guide prior to your visit, or follow the guide on your cell phone as you explore the Preserve.
-We recommend holding your cell phone horizontally for best vewing of the guides.
+We recommend holding your cell phone horizontally for best viewing of the guides.